-The new motor mount and pulley system used simplifies and improves the drive train.
-It requires less space and the new position improves the snowmobile's handling with a better weight distribution.
-The gear ratio of this new system also increases the torque to the track for the events that tests its ability to pull a load.
+The 2010-2011 motor mount and pulley system used simplifies and improves the drive train.
+It requires less space and the 2010-2011 position improves the snowmobile's handling with a better weight distribution.
+The gear ratio of this system also increases the torque to the track for the events that tests its ability to pull a load.
+Additionally, the new composite skid frame will provide good performance while reducing weight.

 The end result is a snowmobile which doesn't appear electric from the outside when compared to an IC vehicle.
 Operation is similar to that of an IC snowmobile.
 However, designing a safe electric snowmobile that operates comparably to an IC engine comes with a cost.
 Batteries with high energy densities, better motors and controllers, and systems to ensure the safety of the batteries prove to be a large investment.
-Overall the team has met challenges and expectations head on and has created a practical zero emissions snowmobile.
+Overall the team has met challenges and expectations head on and has created a zero emissions snowmobile that can be effectively used to transport people and equipment in pristine areas.